kristianmandrup/bitbucket-auth/client/browser/Browser-client.md

 We use [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) to generate the html page to be served.
 For more details see [this post](https://javascriptplayground.com/blog/2016/07/webpack-html-plugin/)

+We also have [webpack dashboard](https://medium.com/@wesharehoodies/webpack-dashboard-with-create-react-app-vue-cli-and-custom-configs-49166e1a69de) available.

-Go to `localhost:8080/` to launch your app.
+Go to `localhost:8080/` to launch your app or use the `hot` reload webpack configuration in place (will watch files and re-fresh browser on any change)

 The `webpack/webpack.common.js` contains the configuration for launching a web page with the bundled js.
 Note that we reference a template for the `html` file, ie. `templatePath`